Interview – Chris Stein of Blondie

 I really can’t stand the Marvel movies, to me it’s watching a big cartoon at this point.
 The CGI is just ridiculous.
 Then we are in this environment when you get stuff like Get Out (2017), which is brilliant.
 I don’t know if that movie would have been made 20 years ago.

-CrypticRock.com – Yes, and it is very understandable the way you feel with the super hero films.
+CrypticRock.com – Yes, and the way you feel about the superhero films is very understandable.
 It has become very redundant.
-CGI can really kill it for many people too.
+CGI can really kill it for many people, too.

 No comment